Basis-Theory/basistheory-go/docs/TokensApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTokensDeleteAssociationRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteAssociationRequest struct via the builder pattern

 Name | Type | Description  | Notes